rtbuf/rtbuf.github.io/index.md

 ## Procedures

-Each library contains multiple named procedures.
+Each library contains several named procedures.

 Each procedure can be seen as a real time buffer object class.